 “Come around to our place, I’d like you to meet my new boss!”
 Pockets invited.

 “Certainly,” came the response.
 As the two chatted, Durant turned to his ship to look it over for anything amiss.

 Lucas Sinclair sat back in the comfortable leather chain before his computer terminal.
 It had taken him three weeks of constant work, thirteen hours a day and no proverbial weekends.
 Crosschecking, verifying and strengthening the code.
 This program, specifically ordered by his still-unseen employer, had to be the best that he had ever written.

 His programming skills had come out naturally, fluidly as productivity had become his new goal in life.
 The young wolf stood and hobbled over to a second computer system, sliding a thin, black crystal into the reader.
 The system immediately scanned the crystal, a small green light indicating that it was in sync.
 Normally the light would go off, but this one stayed on.

 He thumbed a keypad and waited.
-Two minutes passed before a featureless white face appeared on his slateboard monitor.
+Two minutes passed before a featureless pale face appeared on his slateboard monitor.
 “Sir,” he stated, holding up the disk, “the computer virus is finished.”

 “Excellent,” came the reply.
 “Put it on the counter and lie down.”